 Use this blog post idea to explore the trajectory of job growth (and how many new companies are started in the sector) over the past few years, to give an analysis of where the job market might be heading for professionals in your space.
 From here, you can provide actionable recommendations on everything from how to apply to new jobs, to sprucing up a resume, what it takes to get a promotion and more.

 Bonus: 7 Proven Ways to Amplify Your Blog Post Ideas and Drive Traffic

-Now that you’ve started translating your blog post ideas into real, published work—it’s time to get to work promoting your posts to reach as many people as possible.
+Now that you’ve started translating your blog post ideas into real, published work—it’s time to get to work learning how to promote your blog posts to reach as many people as possible.
 Here are a few effective ways to expose your blog to new readers, build your audience and drive more traffic today.